Generic Name: methylnaltrexone (oral/injection) (METh IL nal TREX own)

 Take the tablets with a full glass of water.

 Methylnaltrexone injection is injected under the skin.
 You may be shown how to use injections at home.
-Do not self inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.
 Your care provider will show you the best places on your body to inject methylnaltrexone.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Prepare your dose only when you are ready to give an injection.
 After loading a syringe, keep it at room temperature protected from light and use it within 24 hours.
 Methylnaltrexone injection should look clear or slightly yellow in color.
 Do not use the medication if it has changed colors or has particles in it.
 Call your pharmacist for new medicine.